IDotD/IDotD.github.io/Manual.md

 ## Where is the settings window?

 The settings are one of the tabs that show after left clicking the bar with the version information.
-The settings differ a bit from platform to platform, since they are not all avaible due to differences in the page’s structure.
+The settings differ a bit from platform to platform, since they are not all available due to differences in the page’s structure.

-The following settings are currently avaible:
+The following settings are currently available:

 * enable/disable chat completely